About M.2 NVMe SSD

 6. Select the new NVMe SSD as destination disk and click “Next”.

 When you are looking for M.2 NVMe SSD duplicator, AOMEI Backupper can be your best choice.
 It provides you with two ways to duplicate M.2 NVMe SSD to another SSD.
-Apart from cloning M.2 NVMe SSD, AOMEI Backupper offers a quick workaround to HP recovery media creation in Windows 10 and works as an alternative when WD Sync not working.
+Apart from cloning M.2 NVMe SSD, AOMEI Backupper can help you create USB bootable software for all Windows.
 Don’t hesitate to give it a try!